Sowing advice for loose seeds

 - The plastic film can be completely removed after about 14 days.
 A place in the living room is often too dry and warm once the plastic has been removed from the pot.
 Choose a place behind a window in a conservatory or utility room.
 Continue to avoid direct sunlight until the seedlings have grown considerably.
 Provide the right nutrients.

 The saplings are very vulnerable.
-Among other things, they cannot stand direct sunlight, drying out, drafts, strongly changing temperatures, watering and grasping.
+Among other things, they cannot stand to long exposure to direct sunlight, drying out, drafts, strongly changing temperatures, watering and grasping.
 Preferably avoid a place on a windowsill above a radiator.